edhowland/FizzBuzz_Challenge/README.md

 - Notes:

 Required.
 How to install, setup your system.
 Include notes on command line options, program invocation.
-Optionally, include a short description on hwo the code works
+Optionally, include a short description on how the code works

 ### Invocation